boboldehampsink/cronjob/README.md

-# Cronjob Manager plugin for Craft CMS
+# DEPRECATED - Cronjob Manager plugin for Craft CMS

 Craft plugin to programmatically manage GNU/Linux cronjobs.

+## Deprecated:
+With the release of Craft 3 on 4-4-2018, this plugin has been deprecated.
+You can still use this with Craft 2 but you are encouraged to use (and develop) a Craft 3 version.
+At this moment, I have no plans to do so.

 ## Features:
 - Deal with your cronjobs in Craft.